JellyJollyTeam/JellyJollyOpenshiftDistribution/README.md

 Install the Jelly Jolly
 -----------------------
-Goto
+Go to

     http://<your-app-name>-<your-namespace>.rhcloud.com/install

 Fill in the table on your website to make it work.

-That's it, you can now checkout your Jelly Jolly at:
+That's it, now you can checkout your Jelly Jolly at:

     http://<your-app-name>-<your-namespace>.rhcloud.com